ciscoproo0/TheLibraryOfAlexandria/README.md

 # The Library of Alexandria

-Bem-vindo ao repositório "The Library of Alexandria"!
-Este projeto é parte de um ecossistema de e-commerce destinado aos aficionados por Magic: The Gathering.
-"The Library of Alexandria" é o serviço de API principal, responsável pela gestão de produtos, usuários, pedidos e muito mais.
-Este repositório abriga o backend do projeto, enquanto há outros repositórios para o frontend, microserviços de pagamento, entrega e outros serviços relacionados.
+Welcome to "The Library of Alexandria" repository!
+This project is part of an e-commerce ecosystem aimed at Magic: The Gathering enthusiasts.
+"The Library of Alexandria" is the main API service, responsible for managing products, users, orders, and more.
+This repository hosts the backend of the project, while there are other repositories for the frontend, payment microservices, delivery, and other related services.

-## Funcionalidades Principais:
+## Key Features:

-- **Gestão de Produtos:** Cadastro, edição e remoção de produtos, com informações detalhadas, como nome, descrição, preço, disponibilidade, etc.
+- **Product Management:** Registration, editing, and removal of products, with detailed information such as name, description, price, availability, etc.
-- **Gestão de Usuários:** Cadastro e autenticação de usuários, com controle de permissões e autenticação segura.
+- **User Management:** User registration and authentication, with permission control and secure authentication.
-- **Gestão de Pedidos:** Criação, atualização e visualização de pedidos, com informações sobre produtos, pagamento, entrega, etc.
+- **Order Management:** Creation, update, and visualization of orders, with information about products, payment, delivery, etc.
-- **Autenticação e Segurança:** Sistema de autenticação seguro com JWT (JSON Web Tokens) e permissões de acesso.
+- **Authentication and Security:** Secure authentication system with JWT (JSON Web Tokens) and access permissions.
-- **Integração com Microserviços:** Integração com microserviços de pagamento, entrega e outros serviços relacionados.
+- **Integration with Microservices:** Integration with payment microservices, delivery, and other related services.

-## Tecnologias Utilizadas:
+## Technologies Used:

-- **ASP.NET Core:** Framework web para construção de aplicativos modernos.
+- **ASP.NET Core:** Web framework for building modern applications.
-- **Entity Framework Core:** ORM (Object-Relational Mapping) para mapeamento de objetos em banco de dados.
+- **Entity Framework Core:** ORM (Object-Relational Mapping) for mapping objects to databases.
-- **PostgreSQL:** Banco de dados relacional para armazenamento de dados.
+- **PostgreSQL:** Relational database for data storage.
-- **JWT (JSON Web Tokens):** Método de autenticação seguro para comunicação entre cliente e servidor.
+- **JWT (JSON Web Tokens):** Secure authentication method for communication between client and server.
-- **Swagger:** Ferramenta de documentação para APIs.
+- **Swagger:** Documentation tool for APIs.

-## Como Contribuir:
+## How to Contribute:

-Se você gostaria de contribuir para o desenvolvimento do projeto "The Library of Alexandria", siga os passos abaixo:
+If you would like to contribute to the development of the "The Library of Alexandria" project, follow the steps below:

-1. **Faça um Fork** deste repositório.
+1. **Fork this repository.**
-2. **Clone o repositório forkado:** `git clone https://github.com/seu-usuario/the-library-of-alexandria.git`
+2. **Clone the forked repository:** `git clone https://github.com/your-user/the-library-of-alexandria.git`
-3. **Crie uma nova branch:** `git checkout -b feature/nova-feature`
+3. **Create a new branch:** `git checkout -b feature/new-feature`
-4. **Faça suas alterações e commit:** `git commit -am 'Adicione uma nova feature'`
+4. **Make your changes and commit:** `git commit -am 'Add a new feature'`
-5. **Faça o push da branch:** `git push origin feature/nova-feature`
+5. **Push the branch:** `git push origin feature/new-feature`
-6. **Envie um Pull Request** para a branch principal do repositório.
+6. **Send a Pull Request** to the main branch of the repository.

-Agradecemos suas contribuições para tornar o "The Library of Alexandria" ainda melhor!
+We appreciate your contributions to making "The Library of Alexandria" even better!